jeffbski/redux-logic/README.md

 A few recent changes that are noteworthy:

+### v2.0.0

+Updated to RxJS@6.
+Your logic code can continue to use RxJS@5 until you are ready to upgrade to 6.

+Optimizations to reduce the stack used, especially if a subset of features is used.

+### v1.0.0

+Transpilation switched to Babel 7 and Webpack 4

 ### v0.12

 These changes are not breaking but they are noteworthy since they prepare for the next version which will be breaking mainly to remove the single dispatch version of process hook which has been a source of confusion.